Jaya-Aditya-Vignesh/Reward-System/README.md

 ## Define measurable engagement metrics and Point - Based Rewards
 Measurable engagement metrics track user activities on the platform, which are used to determine the rewards they earn.
 Below are some engagement activities and their respective metrics:

-Referrals: First Referral = 1000 Kyn coins nd subsequent 500 Kyn coins Event Bookings:each Booking = 300 Kyn coins.
+Referrals: First Referral = 1000 Kyn coins nd subsequent 500 Kyn coins <br>
+Event Bookings:each Booking = 300 Kyn coins. <br>
 Daily Activity: Daily tasks that users must complete (e.g., posting, commenting, etc.).
-5 Kyn coins for each __New Users:__
+5 Kyn coins for each <br>
+__New Users:__
-Content Creation: 20 Kyn coins
+Content Creation: 20 Kyn coins <br>
-Interactions (Likes, Comments, Shares): 15 kyn coins for each
+Interactions (Likes, Comments, Shares): 15 kyn coins for each <br>
-Logins: 10 Kyn coins
+Logins: 10 Kyn coins <br>
-Live Stream Participation: 20 kyn coins
+Live Stream Participation: 20 kyn coins <br>

 ## Redemption Process ##
-1.Kyn Coins can be redeemed for any Other promotional Brand coupons.
+1.Kyn Coins can be redeemed for any Other promotional Brand coupons. <br>
-2. for higher value of kyn coins, it can be redeemed with cashback to wallet, discount of event booking , converted to wallet money.
+2. for higher value of kyn coins, it can be redeemed with cashback to wallet, discount of event booking , converted to wallet money.<br>
 Sample:
-Get 10% off on your next Booking.
+Get 10% off on your next Booking. <br>
-Earn 20% cashback to your wallet.
+Earn 20% cashback to your wallet. <br>
-500 kyn coins= 10 wallet amount.
+500 kyn coins= 10 wallet amount. <br>

 ## Features
-Daily Rewards: Users earn coins for logging in daily.
+Daily Rewards: Users earn coins for logging in daily. <br>
-Coupon Redemption: Redeem Kyn coins for available coupons, with validation for expiry and status.
+Coupon Redemption: Redeem Kyn coins for available coupons, with validation for expiry and status. <br>
-Responsive UI: A clean and intuitive interface designed with HTML and Bootstrap.
+Responsive UI: A clean and intuitive interface designed with HTML and Bootstrap. <br>
-Database Integration: MySQL stores user data, reward points, and coupon details.
+Database Integration: MySQL stores user data, reward points, and coupon details. <br>

 ## Execution Process
 1. Install Prerequisites: